IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 ![](../images/istio-auth-01.png)

-Then we replace the deployment descriptions to use the service accounts we just created:
+#### Step 2: Then we replace the deployment descriptions to use the service accounts we just created:

 ```sh
 kubectl replace -f $ROOT_FOLDER/articles-secure/deployment/articles-sa.yaml